tulio-mg/hello-data-science-world/2019_06_Data_Scientist_Nanodegree_Udacity/README.md

 ## Part 1: Introduction
 ## Part 2: Supervised Learning
+### Lesson Summary
+Linear Regression
+Linear regression is a very effective algorithm to predict numerical data.
+Perceptron Algorithm
+The perceptron algorithm is an algorithm for classifying data.
+It is the building block of neural networks.
+Decision Trees
+Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.
+Naive Bayes
+Naive Bayesian Algorithms are powerful tools for creating classifiers for incoming labeled data.
+Support Vector Machines
+Support vector machines are very effective models used for classification.
+Ensemble Methods
+Bagging and boosting are two common ensemble methods for improving the accuracy of supervised learning approaches.
+Supervised Learning Assessment
+Test your Supervised Learning concepts with a quick assessment.
 ## Part 3: Unsupervised Learning
 ## Part 4: Big Data & Map Reduce
 ## Project: Explore and Summarize Data